tcsvn/pyadlml/docs/user_guide/representations.rst

 Discussion
 ~~~~~~~~~~

-There are two particular drawbacks presupposing the data to be iid:
+There are two particular dstatebacks presupposing the data to be iid:

 - Datapoints are in fact not independent of each other.
 As shown in the cross-correlogram below, certain events are preceded by others with a regular pattern.
 For example, the cupboard opening or closing is often followed by operating the microwave three minutes after.
 Although it holds that temporal structure does not strictly imply the observations to be dependent, in the real world they most often are.
 Models assuming independence may miss out on useful information.